| Title: | Read and Write '.gltf' and '.glb' Files |

 Most material properties are also stored in “extra” fields.

-There are methods for many individual types of "rglobject"
+There are methods for many individual types of "rglobject", but these are intended for internal

 use.

-A "gltf"
+A "gltf" object.

 Duncan Murdoch